 Don’t beat yourself up if faith is hard to come by these days.
 Even the disciples, who witnessed Christ’s miracles every day, sometimes struggled to stand strong.
 Addiction is marked by relapse.
 That’s especially trying for someone who sincerely wants to trust God for healing.

 Ask God for greater faith.
 Watch and wait.
 Make note of blessings, answered prayers and positive changes.
 Soon enough, you’ll see that God is busy in your life.

 Addiction and faith are not mutually exclusive.
 Finding a reputable rehab facility that also encourages faith in addiction recovery can be immensely beneficial and ultimately very freeing.
-Call St. Gregory Retreat Centers today, and get on the path to recovery.
+Call St. Gregory Recovery Center today, and get on the path to recovery.